zakuan33/Flight-Analysis/README.md

 ## Overview

 This project analyzes flight data using Apache Spark in Scala,written in IntelliJ IDEA Community.
-It answers questions based on a flight dataset and writes the output CSV files to a `results/` directory.
+It answers questions based on a flight dataset from `data/` directory and writes the output CSV files to a `results/` directory.
 Questions :

 1. Find the total number of flights for each month